Stochastic Modeling & Simulation

-Ohio State University hosts an exciting research program on stochastic modeling, stochastic optimization, and simulation.
+The Ohio State University hosts an exciting research program on stochastic modeling, stochastic optimization, and simulation.
 Much of the research is on modeling, analysis, and optimization of real-world systems involving uncertainty.
-ISE faculty focus on emerging applications ranging from cloud computing to power grids to supply chain management to water resource management to brain imaging to manufacturing to voting systems to retail and market planning to cyber security.
+ISE faculty focus on a variety of emerging applications including cloud computing, cyber security, energy systems, healthcare analytics, manufacturing, supply chain management, transportation networks, voting systems, and water resource management.
 The faculty aims at developing new methods that integrate data, modeling, algorithms and application into innovative solutions for efficient management of real-world systems under uncertainty.

 Increasingly, decision-makers want “data-driven” recommendations.
 Going from data to models to decisions inevitably involves statistics and uncertainty, i.e., “stochastic” modeling.
 Examples of our projects include simulation-based support in manufacturing, provisioning and pricing of cloud computing resources, optimizing water system holdings for a region, and supporting decisions about which computers need to be cleaned of vulnerabilities in a network.
 Research in this area concerns developing suitable stochastic models, simulation-based optimization methods, analytical or approximation methods for predicting performance, helping make strategic decisions on resources, and identifying the optimal design for such systems.